notification-system/docs/backend-initial-spec.md

 * Code has good comments for non-trivial code paths
 * DTO, Database, Domain models separation
 * Source of truth pattern for the data sources within the service
-* All APIs that require finding patient, location, notification, user, assignment, ringtone, or any unbounded list are accessed with some form of Hashmap
+* All APIs that require finding patient, location, notification, user, assignment, ringtone, or any unbounded list are accessed with some form of hash map